w3f/Grants-Program/Blue Whale.md

 **Over 2.7 billion people use WhatsApp monthly, but only 420 million own crypto wallets**, which means crypto adoption has reached just 16% of WhatsApp's user base.
 This 84% gap exists because traditional wallets are complex, intimidating, and require downloading unfamiliar apps.
 Meanwhile, Polkadot's powerful technology remains largely inaccessible to mainstream users who would benefit from it the most.

-Using Blue Whale: we embed a smart Polkadot wallet directly into WhatsApp, transforming crypto from technical to conversational.
+Using Blue Whale, we embed a smart Polkadot wallet directly into WhatsApp, transforming cryptocurrency  from a technical concept to a conversational experience.
 Users can send DOT with the same ease as sending a text: "send 10 DOT to Sarah" — done.

 **Why This Matters for Polkadot:**